-Along Coronado Drive, the proposed building has a minimum setback of 10' and correspondingly the building is stepped back an additional 20' at the requisite 20' height (above BFE) for approximately 76% of the building frontage.
-(75% minimum is prescribed under Beach by Design.)
-Please see Elevations, plans, and isometric massing study.
+The proposed building has the requisite additional 15' to 20' stepbacks, from the setback line, at the 20' height (above BFE) for significant portions of the building frontage along Coronado Drive.
+Approximately 78% of the building along Coronado Drive is the three story garage and is between 20' and 30' in Height.
+Please see Elevations, plans, and isometric massing study A5 5.